Julius-88/azure-bistro/README.md

 # Tech Stach

-- HTML
+- **HTML:** Used for structuring the content and layout of the web pages.
-- CSS
+- **CSS:** Used to style and visually enhance the HTML elements.
-- Django
+- **Django:** Used for backend functionality, including URL routing, views, and template rendering.
-- Bootstrap
+- **Bootstrap:** Used for its grid system, pre-built components and responsive design features.
-- Cloudinary
+- **Cloudinary:** Used to upload, store and display media files.
-- ElephantSQL
+- **ElephantSQL:** Used for managing the application's data in a scalable manner.
-- FontAwesome
+- **FontAwesome:** Used for incorporating scalable icons.
-- Figma
+- **Figma:** Used to create initial design of web application.
-- Git & GitHub
+- **Git & GitHub:** Git is used for version control and GitHub is used for hosting repository and backup.
-- Heroku
+- **Heroku:** Used to deploy, manage and scale the web application.
-- Google Fonts
+- **Google Fonts:** Used for a variety of fonts.
-- Coolors
+- **Coolors:** Used to create a color schema.
-- Favicon
+- **Favicon:** Used to create favicon.

 # Notes